searxng/searxng/docs/user/search_syntax.rst

 Multilingual Search
 ===================

-Searx does not support true multilingual search.
+SearXNG does not support true multilingual search.
 You have to use the language prefix in your search query when searching in a different language.

 But there is a workaround:
-By adding a new search engine with a different language, Searx will search in your default and other language.
+By adding a new search engine with a different language, SearXNG will search in your default and other language.

 Example configuration in settings.yml for a German and English speaker:
  .. code-block:: yaml